Article

 Explore proof of income verification and its importance.
 Discover how AI-income verification enhances efficiency in our guide.

-• Loading table of contents...
+- Loading table of contents...

 While most landlords, lenders, and financial professionals are very familiar with proof of income documentation, some may not be aware of how rampant document fraud has become.
 With the help of sophisticated editing software and the rise in digital fraud networks, it has become all too common for people and businesses to submit altered or false documents during the onboarding or loan underwriting process.
-In fact, financial services companies saw a 79% increase in document fraud in 2022, and document fraud has doubled in 2023.

 In today’s landscape, it remains more critical than ever for financial institutions, rental agencies, or any entity that is extending credit-based services to people or other businesses to carefully review and authenticate financial documents through a robust proof of income process.
+Verifying the applicant's income is a key step in reducing financial risks such as identity theft, embezzlement, loan fraud, and account takeover.

-What is Proof of Income?
+What is proof of income?

 Proof of income is official documentation that verifies an individual or entity’s earnings and cashflow over a given period.
 With this information, a decision maker can assess the financial health of an applicant, determine if they meet any associated income requirements, and assess the level of risk associated with the decision.

 Though proof of income most commonly refers to a person’s earnings or salary, it also includes any other form of income, such as unemployment or disability payments, income from pensions or retirement accounts, court-ordered payments, or passive income from investments or property rentals.
+Verifying salary information and annual income is an important part of this process to ensure accuracy and reliability.

 There are many different documents that can be used to establish proof of income.
 Common forms of proof of income include: